 Landlord Responsibility

 A tenant who is being sued for injuries that occurred on the rented property may add the landlord as a defendant.
 Lessors of property are generally responsible for common areas, such as stairwells and courtyards.
-A premises accident attorney in Grand Prairie may be able to determine which parties may be responsible for an accident occurring.
+A premises liability attorney in Grand Prairie can determine which parties may be responsible for an accident occurring.

 Duty to Contractors

-At times a landowner may hire a contractor for renovations or repairs, and occasionally that service person may be harmed during the course of the work.
-Per Texas Gen. Law §95.003, a landowner may not be liable for personal injuries to an independent worker unless one of the following applies:
+At times, a landowner may hire a contractor for renovations or repairs, and occasionally, that service person may be harmed during the course of the work.
+Per Texas Civil Practice and Remedies Code § 95.003, a landowner may not be liable for personal injuries to an independent worker unless one of the following applies:

 Governmental Liability